heltonalves99/quickjson/README.md

 ### How to use:

-1. Add a wanted JSON structure, with key and values specific!
+1. Add a wanted JSON structure, with specific keys and use [placeholders for values](https://github.com/heltonalves99/quickjson#list-of-data)
-2. Choose the valid time!
+2. Choose the expiration time (hour, day or week)
 3. Click on Send!
 4. A new link is generated with your JSON data, and that's it! o/ Now you can send a GET request on the generated link and use it as you wish.
-     It will return an JSON object JSON with your data.
+     It will return an JSON object with your data.
      If you want an object list, just pass to URL the parameter **count**.

     **Ex:** quickjson.com/as2fcx2jk**?count=20**

-### List of data:
+### List of valid placeholders for generated values:

 *   **["word"]** - create a word.
 *   **["words", 1]** - create a list of words, the second parameter is the quantity of words the list must have.